A-kly/School-Vault/PSYCH 105/Methods in Psychology.md

 	- Everyone has an equal chance
 2. Stratified random sample
 	- Divide into subgroups and take representative samples
+	- Used when there is a small number of participants (so that we don't by chance get an unrepresentative sample because our dice roll was bad)
 3. Non-random sample
 	- Due to study constraints, not equal chances
 	- eg. Convenience sample